bitlaexchange/bit.la/README.md

 ![Bit.la](https://i.imgur.com/xNqoInc.jpg)
 # Bit.la
-Bit.la the first bitcoin exchange and payment processor to introduce Trans-Fee Cross-Chain Model,built on POA Network
+Bit.la the first bitcoin exchange and payment processor to introduce Trans-Fee Cross-Chain Model,built on NEO Smart Economy and POA Network !
 # Features
-* Built on POA Network
+* Built on NEO Smart Economy and POA Network !
 * 25% discount using BTL to pay for fees
 * Receive BTL20 for using BTL to pay for fees
 * BTL20 is very important for payment processor